 Orellanine is a highly kidney selective natural substance from certain mushrooms.
 The substance selectively affects and destroys a certain type of cells in the kidney, the tubular cells.
 The two most common types of renal cancer, clear cell renal cancer and papillary caner, originates from these cells.

 The research findings show that the toxin from the mushrooms (Cortinarious orellanus and Cortinarius speciosissimus), sometimes accidentally ingested by humans, has the same very efficient killing effect on kidney cancer cells as on normal kidney cells.
 This has led to the conclusion that orellanine could be a very efficient renal cancer therapy.
 Moreover, a large number of humans have accidentally ingested mushrooms containing orellanine and do not display any other long-term consequences than those related to the kidney damage.

 The therapeutic concept is to treat patients with metastasized renal cancer on dialysis with orellanine that acts as a cytotoxic substance actively and specifically pumped into the cancer cells.
 Since orellanine seems very selective for renal cancer cells and renal cells no severe side-effects are expected since the patients are already on dialysis.

 Clinical data from patients who accidentally ingested orellanine-containing mushrooms and Oncorenas experimental toxicology data generated so far, shows only effects related to kidney damage.
 Orellanine will be given as an intravenous infusion to patients in dialysis with renal cancer that has spread.
 The goal is a long-term survival for the patients.

-Oncorena is planning to take orellanine into clinical trials starting third quarter of 2017.
+Oncorena is planning to take orellanine into clinical trials starting in 2020.
 The current plan is to conduct the clinical trials on clinics in Sweden enrolling patients with metastatic renal cancer in dialysis from a wide geographical area.